 "This is the first part of a long, long family of operations that he's going to need.
 He's going to be with me until he's 18," says Mr Jayamohan.

 "He's likely to need more surgery.
 He's likely to need regular follow ups and scans and stuff.
-So its quite a long process for him, and for us."'Harder for the kids'
+So its quite a long process for him, and for us."